 The Group's CEO is the chief operating decision maker in the Group.
 Management has determined operating segments based on the internal reporting submitted to the CEO, which are used by the CEO to make decisions on allocation of resources and evaluation of the Group's results.
-The internal reporting structure is based on the premise that the Group consists of one segment, which means that the Group does not present separate segment reporting.
+The Group is one segment which is also shown in the internal report structure and this means that no separately segment reporting is presented.